calico/open_CLaM/open_CLaM_example/README.md

 However, this same information may also be provided as a series of tables in `.rds` format.

-In this example, we include abbreviated databases as `.rds` files.
-These `.rds` files, along with schema diagrams, may be used to reconstruct the structure of the databases, for those interested in creating their own MySQL database.
+In this example, we include an abbreviated databases as an `.rds` file.
+This `.rds` files, along with schema diagrams below, may be used to reconstruct the structure of the databases, for those interested in creating their own MySQL database.

 Schema for search database: